Curriculum and Rotation

 For information on programs offering advanced placement, visit the website for American Registry of Radiologic Technologists at www.arrt.org.

-Accepted students completing a medical terminology course of 3 or more credits and earning a final course grade of A or B will receive transfer credit.
-Those who have not taken medical terminology, completed fewer than 3 credits, or earned a final course grade lower than a B will be required to take this course as part of the radiography curriculum.
+Accepted students completing a medical terminology course and earning a final course grade of A or B will receive transfer credit.
+Those who have earned a final course grade lower than a B will be required to take this course as part of the radiography curriculum.